 Chlorine and Eczema

-This is a topic I see asked about a lot in my holistic eczema community.
+This is a topic I see asked about a lot in The Healing Tribe.

 Firstly, what is is chlorine?
 It is a common disinfectant with mild bleach properties - a gas at room temp but liquid when pressurised.
 Used in many types of household bleach products and of course for water treatment and pool sanitation.
 It's also a known irritant to our bodies.

 So many parents of children with eczema find their skin is itchier and dryer when exposed to chlorine, especially when it's on a regular basis.
 Some of us are more sensitive than others - I know I can't stand the smell (it gives me a headache) and my skin feels a lot dryer afterwards which makes sense as it can affect the outer skin layer.

 A big part of my approach in resolving eczema from the inside out is supporting the liver and gut to do their jobs efficiently and effectively, and reducing toxin load.
 We can't always avoid this trigger but we can take steps to reduce our exposure, and support our bodies when symptoms do appear.